 In this study, we define concepts of ‘meaning’ and ‘information’ on the basis of pragmatic principles, for use in the subsequent argument: to provide a semiotic model that represents the most elementary modes of expression for both cognitive and emotive information.
 Accordingly, we define the concept of ‘meaning’ in section 2, the concept of ‘difference’ in section 3, the concept of ‘information’ in section 4, the concept of ‘representation’ in section 5, the Peircean concept of ‘sign’ in section 6, and discuss informational modes in section 7, semiosis in section 8, semiotic logic in section 9 , universal detectors in section 10, homeostasis and autopoiesis in section 11, with a summary of major conclusions in section 12.
 Terms that designate fundamental concepts, the meaning of which is debatable, are initially enclosed in ‘single quotes’.
 All definitions of common terms that are enclosed by ‘single quotes’, if not otherwise specified, are modifications of definitions in Webster’s Third New International Dictionary (unabridged).
 In some definitions, insertions by this writer are enclosed in square brackets.

 In what follows, we shall see that the concept of ‘difference’ plays a fundamental role in the formation of the concepts of ‘information’ and ‘sign’.
 A binary or dyadic relation, the intuitively simplest form of relation, is the conceptualization of two distinct entities in the same moment of awareness.
-The concept is created by a process of abstraction from the perception or visual experience of two distinct entities in the same visual field, in proximity to one another.
-If one of these relates is distinguished from the other by at least one ‘special determination’ or ‘mark’, the binary relation is termed a binary opposition (c.f.
-EP2:383).
+If one of these relates is distinguished from the other by at least one ‘special determination’ or ‘mark’, the binary relation is termed a binary opposition (cf. EP2:383).
 Hence, the concept of ‘binary opposition’ serves as a model for the concept of ‘difference’, where a difference in meaning entails a difference in use, in some way.

 In 1904, Peirce wrote that the term information denotes ‘‘ the totality of fact (true or false) that in a given state of knowledge a sign embodies’’ (EP2:305).
 Hence, according to Peirce, signs are carriers of information in ways to be specified in section 7.